Geraldine Ferraro: Early life and education

 Geraldine Anne Ferraro was born on August 26, 1935, in Newburgh, New York, the daughter of Antonetta L. Ferraro (née Corrieri), a first-generation Italian American seamstress, and Dominick Ferraro, an Italian immigrant (from Marcianise, Campania) and owner of two restaurants.
 She had three brothers born before her, but one died in infancy and another at age three.
 Ferraro attended the parochial school Mount Saint Mary's in Newburgh when she was young.
 Her father died of a heart attack in May 1944, when she was eight.
 Ferraro's mother soon invested and lost the remainder of the family's money, forcing the family to move to a low-income area in the South Bronx while Ferraro's mother worked in the garment industry to support them.

 Ferraro stayed on at Mount Saint Mary's as a boarder for a while, then briefly attended a parochial school in the South Bronx.
 Beginning in 1947, she attended and lived at the parochial Marymount Academy in Tarrytown, New York, using income from a family rental property in Italy and skipping seventh grade.
 At Marymount Ferraro was a member of the honor society, active in several clubs and sports, voted most likely to succeed, and graduated in 1952.
 Her mother was adamant that she get a full education, despite an uncle in the family saying, "Why bother?
 She's pretty.
 She's a girl.
 She'll get married."
 Ferraro attended Marymount Manhattan College with a scholarship while sometimes holding two or three jobs at the same time.
 During her senior year she began dating John Zaccaro of Forest Hills, Queens, who had graduated from Iona College with a commission in the U.S. Marine Corps.
 Ferraro received a Bachelor of Arts in English in 1956; she was the first woman in her family to gain a college degree.
 She also passed the city exam to become a licensed school teacher.

-Ferraro began working as an elementary school teacher in public schools in Astoria, Queens, "because that's what women were supposed to do."
+Ferraro began working as an elementary school teacher in public schools in the Astoria section of New York City, "because that's what women were supposed to do."
 Unsatisfied, she decided to attend law school; an admissions officer said to her, "I hope you're serious, Gerry.
 You're taking a man's place, you know."
 She earned a Juris Doctor degree with honors from Fordham University School of Law in 1960, going to classes at night while continuing to work as a second-grade teacher at schools such as P.S.
 57 during the day.
 Ferraro was one of only two women in her graduating class of 179.
 She was admitted to the bar of New York State in March 1961.